janspoerer/janspoerer.github.io/_posts/2022-10-09-nlpjourney-8-of-75.markdown

 <ol>
   <li>Write one section for the first paper.
 The first paper will be a literature review/state-of-the-art.</li>
   <li>Identify a conference for the state-of-the-art.</li>
   <li>Align the outlet (conference) with my supervisor.
-(I.e., ask him if he likes the conference and thinks that it fits to my research question.</li>
+(I.e., ask him if he likes the conference and thinks that it fits my research question.</li>
 </ol>

 ## Was It a Good Week?